TheFBplus/pc-ex/docs/md/classes/Texture_EX.md

 pc.Texture.compareOnRead

-#### Defined in

-node_modules/playcanvas/build/playcanvas.d.ts:6375

 • `set` **compareOnRead**(`arg`): `void`

-When enabled, and if texture format is {@link PIXELFORMAT_DEPTH} or {@link PIXELFORMAT_DEPTHSTENCIL}, hardware PCF is enabled for this texture, and you can get filtered results of comparison using texture() in your shader (WebGL2 only).
+When enabled, and if texture format is PIXELFORMAT_DEPTH or PIXELFORMAT_DEPTHSTENCIL, hardware PCF is enabled for this texture, and you can get filtered results of comparison using texture() in your shader (WebGL2 only).

 #### Parameters